fairdirect/foodrescue-app/README.md

 4. **Build and run the application.** In the lower left build control toolbar, select your build target and then click the large green "Run" button.

-### Building Kirigami for Android

-We could not yet build Kirigami for Android with Qt Creator.

-TODO: Instructions.

 #### Building the Food Rescue App Android application

 We could not yet build Food Rescue App for Android with Qt Creator.
+The instructions below are still incomplete.

-TODO: Finalize the instructions when the build starts to work.
-Test the existing steps specifically for Food Rescue App.
+TODO: Finish the instructions, and test them for Food Rescue App.

-1. **Install Qt Creator.** Under Ubuntu, you can do the following.
-It will install Qt Creator 4.8 under Ubuntu 19.10, which is the version available in the repositories.
-If you can, better install under Ubuntu 20.04 LTS, where Qt Creator 4.11 is available (ca. 14 months newer; [see](https://packages.ubuntu.com/search?keywords=qtcreator)).
-The following instructions have been tested under Ubuntu 19.10.

-    The `:i386` architecture dependencies are needed on 64 bit architectures; otherwise Qt Creator will not find Android devices to deploy to ([see](https://doc.qt.io/qt-5/android-getting-started.html#linux-64-bit)).
+1. **Install Qt Creator.** ⚠️ ⚠️ Exceptionally, the instructions here use Qt Creator 4.12.1, not the Ubuntu 20.04 LTS provided version.
+Because Qt Creator 4.12 introduced major improvements in the Android build process.
+You can install Qt Creator 4.12.1 with [`aqtinstall`](https://github.com/miurahr/aqtinstall/) as follows:

     ```
+    # TODO: installation instructions
+    ```

+    If you rather want to use Qt Creator from the Ubuntu repositories, you can do the following instead.
+It will give you Qt Creator 4.11.0 under Ubuntu 20.04 LTS ([see](https://launchpad.net/ubuntu/focal/+package/qtcreator)) and Qt Creator 4.8 under Ubuntu 19.10 (ca. 14 months older, [see](https://packages.ubuntu.com/search?keywords=qtcreator)).
+The packages with `i386` architecture are needed on 64 bit systems; otherwise Qt Creator would not find Android devices to deploy to ([see](https://doc.qt.io/qt-5/android-getting-started.html#linux-64-bit)).

+    ```
-    sudo apt-get install qtcreator qtcreator-doc libstdc++6:i386 libgcc1:i386 zlib1g:i386 libncurses5:i386
+    sudo apt install qtcreator qtcreator-doc libstdc++6:i386 libgcc1:i386 zlib1g:i386 libncurses5:i386
     ```

 2. **Make the Android SDK and NDK writable.** Reason: "Make sure to unpack the Android SDK and NDK to a writeable location that Qt Creator can access later.
 Otherwise, Qt Creator won't be able to use sdkmanager or find all components even if they were installed manually." ([source](https://doc.qt.io/qt-5/android-getting-started.html)).